 Throughput his retirement, he spent his time doing things he loved.
 He had a fervor for knowledge and a zeal for reading.
 He completed anagrams and New York Times crossword puzzles effortlessly and could answer virtually any Jeopardy question instinctively.
 He enjoyed fine dining and prided himself on his own culinary masterpieces.
 He entertained his loved ones and it would be remiss not to state that he enjoyed a well made cocktail .
 He enjoyed the tranquil and rhythmic sounds of smooth jazz and annually attended jazz concerts and festivals with his friends

 Forever adventurous, retirement afforded him the opportunity to explore additional recreational activities such as golfing, Pilates and personal training.
 His DVR was full of entertaining and thought provoking television programs (one of his recent favorites beings Game of Thrones) and his adroit use of words were used to encourage those around him to elevate their vocabulary.
 Alex was also quite comical- he’d find humor in any situation and would often say, “life is funnier than anything you could make up.”
 He was an avid swimmer, a Broadway enthusiast, a fastidious groomer (he loved spa days and mani/pedi’s) but also, so much more.
 Beyond him being a repository of useless information as he so referred to himself, Conrad was a tremendously sentimental, gentle, adoring and inspiring man that we will miss immensely.
 Just like his father, it is an honor and a privilege to celebrate him and his life.

-To send flowers to Conrad (Alex) Martin Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Conrad (Alex) Martin Jr., please visit our floral store.